biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *(L-R) Gary Van Gorp, Micah Van Gorp, Kari Van Gorp, Gary Van Gorp*

 #### 4th Place

-Church:	Two Rivers Fellowship, Greeley, CO
+* **Church**: Two Rivers Fellowship, Greeley, CO
-Coaches:	Caleb Van Gorp, Gary Van Gorp (assistant)
+* **Coaches**: Caleb Van Gorp, Gary Van Gorp (assistant)
+* **Team**:
-Team:	Kari Beth Van Gorp
+    * Kari Beth Van Gorp
-Micah Van Gorp
+    * Micah Van Gorp
 * **Round Robin**:
-Round 1: Lost to Calvary A/G, DeMotte, IN -20 to 165
+  * Round 1: Lost to Calvary A/G, DeMotte, IN -20 to 165
-Round 2: Lost to First A/G, Cedar Rapids, IA -15 to 40
+  * Round 2: Lost to First A/G, Cedar Rapids, IA -15 to 40
-Round 3: Won against Albert Lea A/G, Albert Lea, MN 50 to 10
+  * Round 3: Won against Albert Lea A/G, Albert Lea, MN 50 to 10
-Round 4: Lost to First A/G, Fort Myers, FL 15 to 175
+  * Round 4: Lost to First A/G, Fort Myers, FL 15 to 175
-Round 5: Lost to Billings A/G, Billings, MO 40 to 200
+  * Round 5: Lost to Billings A/G, Billings, MO 40 to 200
-Round 6: Lost to Calvary Temple, Indianapolis, IN 90 to 110 Round 7: Lost to Cedar Park A/G "So-called Angels", Bothell, WA 25 to 285 Round 8: Lost to First A/G, Hermitage, PA 85 to 90
+  * Round 6: Lost to Calvary Temple, Indianapolis, IN 90 to 110
+  * Round 7: Lost to Cedar Park A/G "So-called Angels", Bothell, WA 25 to 285
-Round 9: Lost to Evangel Community Church, Centerville, GA 10 to 130 Round 10: Lost to Family Worship Center, Murfreesboro, TN 40 to 150 Round 11: Lost to Orange County Worship Center, Santa Ana, CA 25 to 205 Round 12: Won against First A/G, Helena, MT 80 to 40 Round 13: Lost to Abundant Life A/G, Grapevine, TX 15 to 75 Round 14: Lost to Bethel Christian Life Center, West Lafayette, IN -5 to 125 Round 15: Lost to Calvary A/G, Toledo, OH 40 to 190 Round 16: Lost to James River A/G, Ozark, MO 40 to 65 Round 17: Lost to The Oaks Fellowship, Dallas, TX 30 to 190 Round 18: Won against First A/G, Boulder, MT 150 to -30 Round 19: Won against Southside A/G, Jackson, MS 160 to 115
+  * Round 8: Lost to First A/G, Hermitage, PA 85 to 90
+  * Round 9: Lost to Evangel Community Church, Centerville, GA 10 to 130
+  * Round 10: Lost to Family Worship Center, Murfreesboro, TN 40 to 150
+  * Round 11: Lost to Orange County Worship Center, Santa Ana, CA 25 to 205
+  * Round 12: Won against First A/G, Helena, MT 80 to 40
+  * Round 13: Lost to Abundant Life A/G, Grapevine, TX 15 to 75
+  * Round 14: Lost to Bethel Christian Life Center, West Lafayette, IN -5 to 125
+  * Round 15: Lost to Calvary A/G, Toledo, OH 40 to 190
+  * Round 16: Lost to James River A/G, Ozark, MO 40 to 65
+  * Round 17: Lost to The Oaks Fellowship, Dallas, TX 30 to 190
+  * Round 18: Won against First A/G, Boulder, MT 150 to -30
+  * Round 19: Won against Southside A/G, Jackson, MS 160 to 115
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}